 - Former CBOE Trader stuns the market with a calendar that pinpoints profit opportunities like clockwork This strategy can turn an ordinary calendar into a potential profit machine!
 43% in 12 days...
 127% in 11 days...
 100% in 17 days...
 39% in 5 days...
 101% in 24 days...
 And 103% in just ONE day!
 To get the full details, click here."

 Gold, or the ETF GLD, could be bought directly.
 However, those instruments are taxed as collectibles, different than stocks or other ETFs.
 That makes the trade in GLD a little more complex for individuals in taxable accounts.
 Traders could use options to avoid these problems.

-However, traders could also use options strategies with gold miners to boost the potential gains.
+However, traders could also use best option strategy with gold miners to boost the potential gains.
 An advantage of miners is that they provide leverage exposure to the metal.
 If prices of gold rise, the profits of miners should rise even more since price increases above the cost of production flow straight to a mining company’s bottom line.

 One of the most active gold mining stocks is Kirkland Lake Gold Ltd. (NYSE: KL).
 This stock has less than one year of trading history.

 KL, like gold, is breaking out to new highs.
 The stock is more volatile than gold itself which means gains in KL should accrue quicker than gains in gold.
 This is advantageous to short term traders seeking to make trades quickly to compound capital in an accelerated manner.